Jasmine & Jeremy Lopez | The founders

 jessica@THEFIREHOUSEDREAM.ORG

-Jessica is the Program Coordinator where she helps coordinate mental health events and pop ups!
-Jessica is currently going to school to obtain her Medical Billing and Coding Certification.
+Jessica is the Community Engagement Coordinator, where she helps manage all of our programming at TFD!
 She loves to plan events and bring people together.
-Jessica is a wife and mom of 3 and finds joy in serving her Family, Friends and Community.
-Outside of TFD she loves spending time with family, coffee dates with friends, playing soccer and softball.
+Jessica is a wife and mom of 3 and finds joy in serving her family, friends, and community.
+Outside of TFD, she loves spending time with family, coffee dates with friends, playing soccer, and softball.

 Maya Hill | Executive Assistant